Berkeley-Data/e2e-data-science/README.md

 # Databricks Free Edition: An End-to-End Applied Data Science Workflow
-## Academic Presentation Summary for Berkeley Immersion Students
+## Academic Presentation Summary for Students

 ### Overview
 This session presents an end-to-end demonstration using the recently launched Databricks Free Edition, a no-cost, non-commercial use version of the Databricks platform for students, educators, and hobbyists.
 The entire workflow showcases how to seamlessly build and operationalize both traditional Machine Learning (ML) and agentic solutions, leveraging open-source integrations.
 The demo is hands-on, with live code and direct GitHub repo integration in-session.